-- 4. Wireless Communication Facilities finish/color.
-Structures shall be galvanized and/or painted with a rust-preventive paint of an appropriate color to harmonize with the surroundings and shall be maintained in accordance with the requirements of this section and subject to FAA requirements. - The design of this proposed Wireless Communications Tower will be manufactured of galvanized material. - 5.
-Noise.
-All facilities at a Wireless Communication Facilities, regardless of the owner of the facilities, shall comply with the county's noise control regulations, without exception. - The applicant has submitted a "Generator Specification Sheet" which is provided in "Appendix A" of the application.
+4. Wireless Communication Facilities finish/color.
+Structures shall be galvanized and/or painted with a rust-preventive paint of an appropriate color to harmonize with the surroundings and shall be maintained in accordance with the requirements of this section and subject to FAA requirements.

+• The design of this proposed Wireless Communications Tower will be manufactured of galvanized material.

+5. Noise.
+All facilities at a Wireless Communication Facilities, regardless of the owner of the facilities, shall comply with the county's noise control regulations, without exception.